42Crunch/vscode-openapi/README.md

 ### Launching 42Crunch Scan

-Scans are run at the operation level only.
 We recommend you use the 42Crunch API Security Testing Binary to run scans.
 The alternative is to run a docker image locally.
 42Crunch customers can also leverage our [scand manager](https://github.com/42Crunch/scand-manager), by deploying an API-driven scan engine on Kubernetes.

 In order to run a scan, you will need :